Toward Defining AutoML for Deep Learning

 Typical example: Let’s assume we are given a classification task on medical images.
 In this case, there is no off-the-shelf model we can use.
 Nevertheless, this kind of data was analyzed in the literature so we have some prior knowledge about the family of architectures required and weak prior knowledge about the desired network architecture.
 Leveraging this, we can use a NAS to search within a large set of candidate networks, and automatically return an effective one.
 It is also possible to use a grid search, or better yet Bayesian optimization, to optimize other hyper-parameters of the model.

-Level 4 – Full automation, DL-AutoML on any give task
+Deep Learning-AutoML Level 4 – Full Automation, DL-AutoML on Any Given Task

 At this level, the entire deep learning pipeline is carried out automatically.
 The user delivers task formulation and data, and there exists a meta-model that can define the prior knowledge needed for this data and task.
 Although this kind of meta-model does not yet exist, we believe such models are essential if we are to reach full automation of the DL-ML pipeline.
 Let’s take a closer look at why.
 Initially, deep learning was used only with simple architectures, such as fully connected ones.
 Then, AlexNet introduced the convolutional neural networks (CNNs) for image classification, which achieved state-of-the-art results on image classification.
 These CNNs achieved superior results over fully connected networks because they encoded some prior knowledge that was needed to analyze the images.
 Based on research and a high level of understanding of the kind of data, similar prior knowledge has been found for text in LSTM, for sound in CNN, and for temporal data in RNN.